gmcnutt/haxima_game_makers_guide/chapters/3/text.md

 Editing maps in a text editor is sometimes convenient for tweaking small details, but it is not a fun way to make large changes or create new maps.
 There are better ways to do both that we shall see later.

+FOOTNOTES

+[1] As you will see, a lot of things have tags, and they all work the same (ie,
+    they are global variables).

+[2] Because the return value of kern-mk-map is the new map.
+In general, the
+    return value of any kern-mk- call is the newly made thing.